Apartheid: Contrition

-International legal, political, and social uses of the term
+Other applications of the term

 The South African experience has given rise to the term "apartheid" being used in a number of contexts other than the South African system of racial segregation.
 For example:

 The "crime of apartheid" is defined in international law, including in the 2007 law that created the International Criminal Court (ICC), which names it as a crime against humanity.
-Even before the creation of the ICC, the International Convention on the Suppression and Punishment of the Crime of Apartheid of the United Nations, which came into force in 1976, enshrined into law the "crime of apartheid."
+Even before the creation of the ICC, the UN International Convention on the Suppression and Punishment of the Crime of Apartheid, which came into force in 1976, enshrined into law the "crime of apartheid".

-The term apartheid has been adopted by Palestinian rights advocates and by leading Israeli and other human rights organizations, referring to occupation in the West Bank, legal treatment of illegal settlements and the West Bank barrier.
+The term apartheid has been adopted by Palestinian rights advocates and by leading Israeli and other human rights organizations, referring to the Israeli occupation in the West Bank, legal treatment of illegal settlements and the West Bank barrier.
 Within the pre-1967 Israeli borders, Palestinian rights advocates have raised concern over discriminatory housing planning against Palestinian citizens of Israel, likening it to racial segregation.
+Others argue that the Israeli treatment of Palestinians does not fit the definition of apartheid as it is motivated by security considerations and has nothing to do with race.

 Social apartheid is segregation on the basis of class or economic status.
 For example, social apartheid in Brazil refers to the various aspects of economic inequality in Brazil.
 Social apartheid may fall into various categories.
 Economic and social discrimination because of gender is sometimes referred to as gender apartheid.
 Separation of people according to their religion, whether pursuant to official laws or pursuant to social expectations, is sometimes referred to as religious apartheid.
-Communities in northern Ireland for example, are often housed based on religion in a situation which has been described as "self imposed apartheid".
-The treatment of non-Muslims and women by the Saudi rulers has also been called apartheid.
+Communities in northern Ireland for example, are often housed based on religion in a situation which has been described as "self-imposed apartheid".

 The concept in occupational therapy that individuals, groups and communities can be deprived of meaningful and purposeful activity through segregation due to social, political, economic factors and for social status reasons, such as race, disability, age, gender, sexuality, religious preference, political preference, or creed, or due to war conditions, is sometimes known as occupational apartheid.

-A 2007 book by Harriet A. Washington on the history of medical experimentation on African Americans is entitled Medical Apartheid.
+In law, punishment, and social control, apartheid has been used to explain the strategic use of racial division, deception, and extralegal control strategies within the carceral state, especially to suppress Black political protest, referring to this as carceral apartheid.

 The disproportionate management and control of the world's economy and resources by countries and companies of the Global North has been referred to as global apartheid.
 A related phenomenon is technological apartheid, a term used to describe the denial of modern technologies to Third World or developing nations.
-The last two examples use the term "apartheid" less literally since they are centered on relations between countries, not on disparate treatment of social populations within a country or political jurisdiction.
+The last two examples use the term "apartheid" less literally since they are centred on relations between countries, not on disparate treatment of social populations within a country or political jurisdiction.